 You can view the status of work order transactions in relation to the billing cycle on the Customer Billing tab of the Work Order Tracking application.
-Work order transactions can have the following statuses in relation to the billing cycle:
+Work order transactions can have the following billing statuses:

-Table 22.
-Statuses of work order transactions
+Table 43.
+Billing statuses of work order transactions